themreza/product-hunt-nlp-experiments/README.md

 If you hit the API rate limit, the script automatically retries every minute and continues where it left off.
 It keeps track of the last scanned post cursor and ID in `dataset/stats.json`.

+## Data cleaning

+The raw data contains some anomalies that need to be cleaned out.

+Posts that match any of the following criteria need to be deleted:
+* Non-English content (NLP language detection via [whatthelang](https://github.com/indix/whatthelang))
+* Exact same name, description, and tagline
+* Description and tagline only contain link

+Furthermore, there are posts with just enough data to only train a single model.

+To know which posts can train which models, we need to filter out posts that have these data combinations:

+* All models
+  * Valid name, description, tagline, and topics
+* Model 1 and 2 only
+  * Valid description and topics
+* Model 3
+  * Valid description and tagline
+* Model 4
+  * Valid name and description

 ## About the author